davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Consensus algorithms that can be deployed in practical, real-world settings need to be fault-tolerant.
 Designing fault-tolerant consensus algorithms turns out to be hellishly difficult.
 These algorithms need to provide perfect, exact guarantees, but run on an imperfect platform that routinely fails to provide its stated guarantees.
 How does one do that?
 It’s something we’ll have to tackle later on.

 ## Properties of a Fault-Tolerant Consensus Algorithm

+---

+TODO I *think* I can turn this into Agreement, Validity and Fault-Tolerance, which is nice because those are standard terms.
+The only tricky thing is to capture the no-decoherence property, e.g. by saying agreement has temporal component too: agreement means not only do all nodes reach the same decision, but also that the decision never changes for any node.
+Else the node is not agreeing with its past self.

+---

 To finish our discussion about the problem space, let’s nail down a set of properties any useful consensus algorithm should have.
 Unfortunately for us, there isn't a well-accepted set of consensus properties we can rattle off here: database people have ACID (*atomic, consistent, isolated, durable*), but there's no similarly catchy acronym for consensus algorithms.
 We'll have to wing it.